-- remainder of the building by walls and floor/ceiling or roof/ceiling assemblies having a fireresistance rating of not less than 2 hours. - 4.
-In rooms or areas that are of noncombustible construction with wholly noncombustible contents. - 5.
-Fire service access Elevator machine rooms, and machinery spaces, and hoistways, other than pits where such sprinklers would not necessitate shunt trip requirements under any circumstances. - 6. {Delete.}
+- 1. A room or space where sprinklers constitute a serious life or fire hazard because of the nature of the contents, where approved by the fire code official. - 2.
+Generator and transformer rooms, under the direct control of a public utility, separated from the remainder of the building by walls and floor/ceiling or roof/ceiling assemblies having a fire-resistance rating of not less than 2 hours. - 3.
+Rooms or areas that are of noncombustible construction with wholly noncombustible contents. - 4.
+Fire service access Elevator machine rooms, and machinery spaces, and hoistways, other than pits where such sprinklers would not necessitate shunt trip requirements under any circumstances. - 5.
+Machine rooms, machinery spaces, control rooms and control spaces associated with occupant evacuation elevators designed in accordance with Section 3008 of the International Building Code.

-(Reason: Gives clarification.
-Exception 4 deleted to provide protection where fire risks are poorly addressed.
+(Reason: Gives more direction to code official.
+Exception 3 deleted to provide protection where fire risks are poorly addressed.
 Amendment 903.2 addresses Exception 5 above relative to the elimination of sprinkler protection in these areas to avoid the shunt trip requirement.)

-\\\Section 903.3.1.2; change to read as follows:
+Section 903.3.1.1.4; add the following Section: